 The differences between the opinions of these two types of clients tell us a lot about the differences between expectation (indirect clients) and reality (direct clients).
-But it also tells us something about the differences between a firm's marketing and what it actually delivers.
+But they also tell us something about the differences between a firm's marketing and what it actually delivers.